Hangry-Studios/Nucleus/README.md

 Nucleus is a single-file web app where each casino game fills the entire screen.
 Lose (or win) and the next game snaps into view — exactly like scrolling a feed.
 No real money, no downloads, no backend.
 Just a pure dopamine loop in 77 KB of HTML.

 ## Games
+### GameMechanics
-GameMechanic🎰SlotsWeighted reel symbols, near-miss injection, auto-spin toggle 🃏BlackjackFull rules — hit, stand, double down, dealer AI 🎡Spin WheelCanvas-animated wheel, 12 segments, physics easing 💣Mines5×5 grid, growing multiplier, cash out anytime🎲Dice DuelRoll against the house, animated dice
+🎰SlotsWeighted reel symbols, near-miss injection, auto-spin toggle 🃏BlackjackFull rules — hit, stand, double down, dealer AI 🎡Spin WheelCanvas-animated wheel, 12 segments, physics easing 💣Mines5×5 grid, growing multiplier, cash out anytime🎲Dice DuelRoll against the house, animated dice